DOWNLOAD OUR POPULAR NOVOS LONGEVITY DIET POSTER HERE:

 The paleo diet, keto diet and Mediterranean diet are a few examples of how insights into the aging process can help us to much better assess diets, especially in the long term.

-However, based on insights into aging and nutrition, we created the “NOVOS Longevity Diet”.
+Based on insights into nutrition and aging, we created the “NOVOS Longevity Diet”.
 This diet aims to slow down aging and provide the best possible health outcomes for its followers.
 The weight loss will follow automatically.

 As you can see, this diet is not an “extreme” diet, like a high-fat diet or high-protein (paleo) diet.